SpareBank1/designsystem/mcp-context/components/feedback.md

 ## Description

-React component library for SpareBank 1 Design System.
+React component for collecting user feedback with forms.

 ## Components